UmutMErdem/ELM235-Digital-Circuit-Design/README.md

 # ELM235-Digital-Circuit-Design
-These are projects I developed in the digital circuit design lecture.
+These are the projects I developed using Quartus Prime and Modelsim in the digital circuit design course.

 ## Features
 - Basic logic circuit design with Boolean algebra